 Flying into Lima, Peru we put up for the night at the Bolivar Hotel in downtown Lima.
 This historic and grand hotel is named after Simon Bolivar, the George Washington of Bolivia.
 An evening walk in the central Plaza brought an inundation of the senses from the sights and scents of the Market- Inkan weavings, native foods, and the colorful dress of the people themselves.

-The next morning we departed upon a flight to the fabled Cuzco, capital of the Inkan empire.
-The awesomeness of the snow capped mountains was rivaled only by the lush green valleys and gorges which lay beneath us.
-Landing in Cuzco we were greeted by the local officials who handed us each a cup of hot coca tea, a local Andean herb which helps the body to assimilate oxygen better, and therefore combats the effects of the altitude.
+The next morning we departed upon a flight to the fabled Cuzco, capital of the Inkan Empire.
+The awesomeness of the snow-capped mountains was rivaled only by the lush green valleys and gorges which lay beneath us.
+Landing in Cuzco we were greeted by the local officials who handed us each a cup of hot coca tea, a local Andean herb that helps the body to assimilate oxygen better, and therefore combats the effects of the altitude.
 Checking into a hotel, we set out to explore the city.
-Massive stone blocks, black and shiny with the patina of the centuries formed the walls of temples and fortresses built by the ancestors of the still proud Inkan inhabitants of modern day Cuzco.
-Narrow alleys, walkways and streets crisscrossed each other, and everywhere the hustle and bustle of a people busy with their own lives.
+Massive stone blocks, black and shiny with the patina of the centuries formed the walls of temples and fortresses built by the ancestors of the still proud Inkan inhabitants of modern-day Cuzco.
+Narrow alleys, walkways, and streets crisscrossed each other, and everywhere the hustle and bustle of a people busy with their own lives.

 Awakening to a new day, shopping in the markets for breakfast and heading off to the train station began the next leg of our trip.
 The train pulled out and began to move up the mountainside.
-All of a sudden the train stops and then begins to move backwards!
-Confusion reigned amongst us until we were informed that the train had pulled off onto a spur, the tracks were switched and we were now proceeding up the next length of track up the mountain, traveling in a zig-zag manner up to the pass!
-A full days travel brought us to Urubamba, known as the Sacred Valley.
-Staying at a hotel which is part of an orphanage, it is also a temple dedicated to the Mother.
+All of a sudden the train stops and then begins to move backward!
+Confusion reigned amongst us until we were informed that the train had pulled off onto a spur, the tracks were switched and we were now proceeding up the next length of the track up the mountain, traveling in a zig-zag manner up to the pass!
+A full day’s travel brought us to Urubamba, known as the Sacred Valley.
+Staying at a hotel that is part of an orphanage, it is also a temple dedicated to the Mother.
 Beautiful flower gardens were laid out in a pleasant array for strolling.
 Some went to a local cafe and were served up strawberry chicha.
 Chicha is a mild corn beer found throughout Peru.
-The strawberry fruit variety is a specialty of Urubamba, and amongst beer connoisseurs of the world this particular strawberry chicha is considered a world class ‘must’ in one’s lifetime experience.
+The strawberry fruit variety is a specialty of Urubamba, and amongst beer connoisseurs of the world, this particular strawberry chicha is considered a world-class ‘must’ in one’s lifetime experience.
 (I heard this on a PBS program some months after the trip.)
 Others of us took a van to Ollantaytambo.
 Aiee!
 Ollantaytambo!
-This temple is constructed of huge blocks of stone weighing tens of tons each, and were somehow transported from an unknown region up the mountainside to build this complex.
+This temple is constructed of huge blocks of stone weighing tens of tons each and they were somehow transported from across the valley, on a ridge outcropping thousands of feet above the valley floor!
+These granite blocks were then transported up the mountainside to build this complex.
 Sometimes referred to as the ‘Landing Place of the Gods’, its splendor still to this day resonates through my being.
-While there upon the temple, in the plaza below, suddenly a multitude of Inkans of many mountain villages swelled the courtyard.
+While there, upon the temple, in the plaza below, suddenly a multitude of Inkans of many mountain villages swelled the courtyard.
 Each dressed in the garb of their particular village, dancing their traditional dances to their village’s unique music, theatrical portrayals of the ancient Myths and rites of passage were enacted.
 We had somehow been fortunate enough to arrive on the region’s Festival day!

-Kucho, the Inkan apprentice of the Shaman of Machu Picchu, Clemente Quispe, and personal friend of Alan’s, was our guide the next two days.
+Kucho, the Inkan apprentice of the Shaman of Machu Picchu, Clemente Quispe, was our guide for the next two days.
 His intimate relationship with the goings-on of that Sacred Site provided an intimate experience of Machu Picchu not available to a regular tour group.
 On the second day within the complex of temples and initiatory sites, October 26, 1994, it was discovered that this very day was the day on which the sun was to be at zenith over Machu Picchu!
 We all gathered at the Inti Stone (or Sun Stone, as it is known), to bear witness to this auspicious event.
-Here begins an experience in my life so phenomenal as to be world shaking in its import.
+Here begins an experience in my life so phenomenal as to be world-shaking in its import.

 The enormity of this pronouncement left me stunned.
 To have been the bit player in the unfoldment of an ancient prophecy was humbling.
 It was not I, however, who is the Eagle of the North, but We, the People of the Eagle.
 A Mythic Drama had just unveiled itself through the actors upon the stage.
 Clemente Quispe insisted that I return to Machu Picchu again.
 “Definitely, I will.”
 I responded.
-That moment to return has come.
-In October and November of this year a new Pilgrimage is to return to the site of this magical mystery, with even more adventures to come…
+Many times have I been back to that powerful site, and each time has Machu Picchu embraced me as an old friend.